3 Core Features of Video Editing

-First of all, there is recording speed.
-The lower it is, the higher playback speed will be by default.
+First, there is the recording speed.
+The lower it is, the higher the playback speed will be by default.
 For example, if you capture video in 0.5x, the played file will look quickened.
 And if you record in 3x, the playback rate will become three times slower.

 Secondly, note the quality parameters that are available.
 They depend on the device’s camera as much as on the React Native, Flutter, iOS, or Android video processing library that you use in your app.